 Cleaning your rain gutters is one of those jobs it's easy to put off but the longer you wait the bigger the job can get.
 Just follow these tips for cleaning your gutters and making simple gutter repairs by thoroughly cleaning your gutters every spring and fall will help keep them working like they're supposed to.
-Debris can build up and clog the downspouts which can cause water damage to your roof and your fascia.
+Debris can build up and clog the downspouts which can cause water damage to your roofing Hawaii and your fascia.
 The reason being is all that water pouring over the gutters can end up next to your foundation and ultimately in your basement or crawl space.
 Now before you tackle the cleaning, check your weather forecast, if you clean your gutters after a few dry days the debris isn't quite as heavy and makes cleaning a lot easier.

 Here are the materials that you will need to clean your gutters:

 For any rain gutter repairs you will need the following:

 - Any additional hardware as needed*

 Cleaning your gutters means working on a ladder, so if you're not comfortable doing this please call a professional for help.
 Also be careful when working your power lines, you want to use a stepladder whenever possible on solid level ground and don't climb above the second to last step for two-story homes. ..
 You might have to use an extension ladder to make your job a little easier.
 Use two buckets; one for gathering debris, and the other for carrying your tools.
 Remember to always carry your tools up one at a time, hook them to the ladder, and never try to carry your tools in your pockets.

 *Additional material(s) list can be found at www.lowes.com.